shaanpakala/Tensor-Methods-for-Material-Design/README.md

 # Tensor-Methods-for-Material-Design
-Code for KDD'26 AI4Science submission
+Code for KDD'26 AI for Sciences track submission

 ### Experiments (section 3 in paper)